square1-io/wordpressed/README.md

 # Wordpressed

-Have a look at the (https://github.com/square1-io/wordpressed#example-usage)[example usage] to figure out what to do!
+Have a look at the [example usage](https://github.com/square1-io/wordpressed#example-usage) to figure out what to do!
 More to come...

 ## Install